olatkem2/World-GDP-Estimates/README.md

 ## B. Airbyte - Data Loader(EL Tool)

-1. Create two connections in Airbyte.
+1. Create two connections in Airbyte. <br>
     a.
 To extract and load data from google sheets to Postgres. <br>
         - Create a service account information in json format which can be gotten by creating a Google Workspace account. <br>
         - get the url of the google sheets and share it with the newly created google workspace account. <br>